alphawhiskey03/crud-postgres/README.md

 ## Prerequisites

-<p>Install the latest version of Postgres and package managers such as yarn or npm..</p>
+<p>Install the latest version of Postgres, node and package managers such as yarn or npm..</p>

 ### Installation